MapsPeople/docs/src/android/v3/getting-started/livedata.md

 Enabling Live Data through `MapControl` is as simple as calling `mapControl.enableLiveData()` with a [Domain Type](https://app.mapsindoors.com/mapsindoors/reference/android/v3/index.html).

-We will create a new method on our `MapsActivity` called `enableLiveData()` to enable live data for the solution.
+We will create a new method on our `MapsActivity` called `enableLiveData()` to enable Live Data for the Solution.

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>